Smoothing, scattering, and a conjecture of Fukaya: Smoothing of maximally degenerate Calabi--Yau varieties via dgBV algebras

-\begin{condition} We say that the \emph{Hodge-to-de Rham degeneracy} holds for $\centerfiber{0}^{\dagger}$ if $H^*(\polyv{0}^*(B)[[t]],\pdb + t \bvd{})$ is a free $\comp[[t]]$ module. \end{condition} Under the assumption tht $(B,\pdecomp)$ is strongly simple (Definition \ref{def:strongly simple}), this condition for the maximally degenerate Calabi-Yau scheme $\centerfiber{0}^{\dagger}$ was proved in \cite[Thm.
+\begin{condition} We say that the \emph{Hodge-to-de Rham degeneracy} holds for $\centerfiber{0}^{\dagger}$ if the spectral sequence associated to the above Hodge filtration degenerates at $E_1$. \end{condition}

+Under the assumption that $(B,\pdecomp)$ is strongly simple (Definition \ref{def:strongly simple}), the Hodge-to-de Rham degeneracy for the maximally degenerate Calabi--Yau scheme $\centerfiber{0}^{\dagger}$ was proved in \cite[Thm.
 3.26]{Gross-Siebert-logII}.
-This was later generalized to the case when $(B,\pdecomp)$ is only simple (instead of strongly simple)\footnote{The subtle difference between the log Hodge group and the affine Hodge group when $(B,\pdecomp)$ is just simple, instead of strongly simple, was studied in details by Ruddat in his thesis \cite{Ruddat10}.} and further to toroidal crossing spaces in Felten-Filip-Ruddat \cite{Felten-Filip-Ruddat} using different methods.
+This was later generalized to the case when $(B,\pdecomp)$ is only simple (instead of strongly simple)\footnote{The subtle difference between the log Hodge group and the affine Hodge group when $(B,\pdecomp)$ is just simple, instead of strongly simple, was studied in details by Ruddat in his thesis \cite{Ruddat10}.} and further to log toroidal spaces in Felten--Filip--Ruddat \cite{Felten-Filip-Ruddat} using different methods.